ybieri/Additional_CORS_Checks/README.md

 Start Burp and navigate to the `Extender` tab, `Extensions`, `Add`.
 Choose the [`CORS*`](https://github.com/ybieri/Additional_CORS_Checks/blob/master/CORSair_v0.9.jar) JAR file to install the extension.

 ### Installation from BApp Store
-The easy way to install CORS* is using the BApp Store.
+The easy way to install `CORS* - Additional CORS Checks` is using the BApp Store.
 Open Burp and navigate to the `Extender` tab, then to the `BApp Store` tab.
 Select `CORS*` and hit the `Install` button to install the extension.

 ## Author
 * Yves Bieri (Github: [ybieri](https://github.com/ybieri), Twitter: [yves_bieri](https://twitter.com/yves_bieri))